ZeroLikviz/godot_plugin-neural-network/README.md

 NNET is a class, which contains logic for creating, training, saving and using neural networks.
 In this class all computations are CPU based.

+News:
+- I'm currently testing NNET class and it seems like my implementation of Adam and resilient propagation is quite bad.

 ##### creating neural network
 ```GDScript
 var nn : NNET = NNET.new([1,1], 0.1, false)